 A non-U.S. citizen is not allowed to register an aircraft with the F.A.A. in his name; however he may register it through a trust agreement with an U.S.A. registered corporation.
 IAS is just such a corporation.
 We supply the Trust Agreement and all supporting documentation.

 There are two types of trusts that we can create for you.
 One is wherein our company acts as your trustee.
 The annual fee for this begins from $495.00 or £325.00 (British pounds).
 Please contact us for prices for your specific needs and aircraft.
-For the first year there is normally a $125.00 or £100.00 (British pounds) fee for the initial trust agreement and FAA registration of your aircraft but in some cases we can waive this fee.
+For the first year there is normally a $135.00 or £100.00 (British pounds) fee for the initial trust agreement and FAA registration of your aircraft but in some cases we can waive this fee.
 The other type of trust is wherein we set up one company specifically for your one aircraft and you have a seat on the Board of Directors if you so chose.
 You also chose the name for the corporation.
 The cost of this type of trust begins from £995.00 per year, which includes the annual cost of running the company, filing the annual list of directors and all other necessary corporate papers, paying for the required local corporate agent and paying the annual government fees.
 Other fees may apply depending on your individual requirements.
-We accept payment in sterling, Euros or any convertible currency.
+We accept all major credit and debit cards.
 We aim to be the least expensive Trust company while offering excellent service.
 After all, most non Americans have their aircraft on the N register in order to save money.

 Should you require immediate expedited F.A.A. registration, which involves a courier service and employing agents in Oklahoma City, there is an additional fee of £200.